YuChenAmberLu/Data-Science--Practical/README.md

 #### Question 5 (Do statistical learning on quantitative data)
-Train, test, and predict sales, which is set as response among others factors of 'ads', using linear regression. 'ads' is a dataset on http://www-bcf.usc.edu/~gareth/ISL/Advertising.csv
+Train, test, and predict sales, which is set as response among others factors of `ads`, using linear regression. `ads` is a dataset on http://www-bcf.usc.edu/~gareth/ISL/Advertising.csv